Mozambique national football team: 1986 Africa Cup of Nations

 Mozambique qualified for its first Africa Cup of Nations in 1986.
 In the qualifying competition they beat Mauritius, Malawi (on penalties), and finally Libya, winning again on penalties.

 At the final tournament in Egypt, Mozambique were placed in Group A along with Senegal, Ivory Coast and hosts Egypt.
 They lost all their games 3–0, 2–0 and 2–0, not scoring a single goal.

 1996 Africa Cup of Nations

 Mozambique had to wait 10 years to qualify for another Africa Cup of Nations, as they qualified for the 1996 tournament in South Africa.
 They were placed in Group D along with Ivory Coast, Ghana and Tunisia.
-Mozambique played their first game against Tunisia in Port Elizabeth, drawing 1–1 with Tico-Tico scoring in the 4th minute.
+Mozambique played their first game against Tunisia in Port Elizabeth, drawing 1–1 with Tico-Tico scoring their first ever goal at the finals in the 4th minute.
 They then went on to lose 1–0 to Ivory Coast and 2–0 to Ghana, thus eliminating them from the tournament.